matemagyari/reference-ddd-blackjack/README.txt

 General deployment description:

+The application has two artifacts (jars), Blackjack Core and Blackjack Wallet.
+Start up
+	* Blackjack Core: mvn exec:java
+	* Blackjack Core: mvn jetty:run
-The application has two artifacts (jars).
-They should be started up by "java -jar xxxx.jar", then the users only need a browser.
+    * the users only need a browser.

 General technical description:

 The stack is Spring, Camel, Cometd, REST, Hazelcast.
-The architecture is Hexagonal, the project's aim is to provide numerous examples for different types of Ports and Adapters, as well as DDD patterns and concepts.
+The architecture is Hexagonal and Event-Driven, the project's aim is to provide numerous examples for different types of Ports and Adapters, as well as DDD patterns and concepts.
 It exposes REST and Cometd endpoints to interact with and provides in-memory (a simple map-based and a Hazelcast based) persistence.
 It has a minimalistic UI in browser.
 Components:
 * Blackjack Core - implements the game, interacts with Blackjack Wallet